-The 359 Pete was Peterbilt's top of the line conventional highway semi-truck.
-In it's day, it was THE hottest rig to own... the best 18 wheeler around!
+The 359 Pete was Peterbilt's top of the line conventional highway truck.
+In it's day, it was THE hottest rig to own... certainly the best 18 wheeler around.

-Peterbilt has had some great rigs, but this model, truly helped to make the company what it is today!
+Peterbilt has made some great trucks, but this model, truly helped to make the company what it is today.

-At the time, if a trucker wanted a long hood rig, the choice was the Peterbilt 359 or the Kenworth W900A truck.
+At the time the 359 was first introduced to the market, if a trucker wanted a long hood rig, the choice was the Peterbilt 359 or the Kenworth W900A truck.
 Freightliner, wasn't even in the race, back then.

 1. Any specs could be ordered.

 2. Cool '359 signature' features such as long hood, large breather canisters, high stacks, prominent grill.

 3. Aluminum body extended life of the unit.

 4. Excellent turning radius, due to the steering box and the length of the steering axle.